ULHPC/ulhpc-docs/docs/environment/conda.md

 ```bash
 pip install --upgrade mkdocs mkdocs-minify-plugin
 ```
 inside the environment.
-The packages will be installed inside a directory that `micromamba` created for the Conda enviroment, for instance
+The packages will be installed inside a directory that `micromamba` created for the Conda environment, for instance
 ```
 ${HOME}/micromamba/envs/mkdocs
 ```